R. David LeButt Award

 In 1999, the ISTA Educational Foundation (ISTAEF) established the R. David LeButt Award after the untimely death of Dave LeButt, an ISTA officer.
 Recognizing a need to honor a friend and colleague who participated in, and realized, the importance of a packaging education, the Board of Directors created the award to recognize educational contributions in transport packaging.

-The ISTA Educational Foundation (ISTAEF) is thrilled to announce Eric Joneson as the recipient of this year’s R. David LeButt Award, which honors packaging professionals for their outstanding contributions to education in transport packaging.
+The ISTA Educational Foundation (ISTAEF) is thrilled to announce Dwight Schmidt as the recipient of this year’s R. David LeButt Award, which recognizes packaging professionals for their outstanding contributions to education in transport packaging.
+Dwight will be honored at the 2025 ISTA Forum, which includes TempPack and TransPack events, in Orlando, Florida, this March.

 See all previous award recipients